KestrelComputer/backbone/README.md

 **NOTES**

-1. This doesn't mean that the bus has to run at 50MHz; any reasonable clock can be used, as long as the plug-in cards can support the rate.
-Ideally, designs should be tolerant of different frequencies.
+1. This doesn't mean that the bus has to run at 50MHz; any reasonable clock can be used, as long as the plug-in cards can agree on the rate.
+Ideally, designs should be tolerant of different frequencies, but I'm not sure how to do that.
 A card must add wait-states as needed to slow things down to a more manageable speed.
 In fact, considering the physical size of even the smallest backplanes, it'll be *exceptionally* difficult to pull off true 50MT/s performance levels.
 I think the best you'll be able to do is 25MT/s, and that only by paying extreme attention to detail.

 ### Common MASTER/SLAVE Signals